Analysis | Odds, picks and post positions for 2020 Kentucky Derby

 Jockey: Gabriel Sáez

-The Oaklawn Stakes winner was supposed to make his turf debut at Churchill Downs on Saturday but early rainfall and the threat of soft turf prompted owner Chester Thomas to make a run for the roses instead.
+The Oaklawn Stakes winner was supposed to make his turf debut at Churchill Downs on Saturday, but early rain and the threat of soft turf prompted owner Chester Thomas to make a run for the roses instead.
 To be successful, he will have to do better in graded stakes company.
-Mr. Big News finished fifth in the Grade 2 Risen Star Stakes and sixth in the Grade 2 Blue Grass.
+Mr. Big News finished fifth in the Grade II Risen Star Stakes and sixth in the Grade II Blue Grass.

 No. 10 Thousand Words (15-1)